kalaspuff/solidity-template/README.md

 ## Get started

-These instructions expect you to be running a Linux or macOS system with Foundry and build essentials already installed.
-This *might* also work on another setup (such as WSL or other shells) where you can use environment values + use the Foundry CLI (eventually USB permissions also required in case you need to access a USB connected cold wallet).
+These section is for setting up the environment without the use of GitHub Codespaces.
+The instructions expect you to be running a Linux or macOS system with Foundry and build essentials already installed.

 ### 🏃 ⌁ Initialize and install dependencies